zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 ## Considerations

+- The Agora RTM SDK supports creating multiple <%=RtmClient %> instances that are independent of each other.
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received <%=onLoginSuccess %>).
+- To use any of the channel features, you must first call the <%=createChannel %> method to create a channel instance.
-- You can create and join a maximum of 20 `IChannel` instances.
-But ensure that each channel has a differnt channel ID and a different listener.
+- You can create a maximum of 20 channel instances for each <%=RtmClient %> instance and a user can join multiple channels at the same time.
+The `channelId` parameter must be channel-specific.
-- If the channel ID you put is invalid, or if an `IChannel` with the same channel ID already exists, the SDK returns `null`.
-- You cannot reuse a received `IMessage` instance.
+- You cannot reuse an <%=RtmClient %> object that has been received by a user.
-- When you no longer need an `IChannel` instance after leaving it, you can call its `release()` method to release all resources it is using.
+- When you leave a channel and do not join it again, you can call the <%=destroyChannel %> method to release all resources used by the channel instance.
+- You cannot reuse a received <%=RtmMessage %> instance.